 Amidst my chaotic life trying to settle into a new career and region, one of the most outstanding characteristics I notice in the people here is kindness.
 It’s not only seen in my coworkers and new housemate, but it’s in the stranger I met at church, in the guy who sold me my car, and the casheirs who ring my groceries.
 Instance after instance uncommon kindness has been shown to me in a time where I feel I need a bit of extra.
 For that I have been so thankful.

-My towns in particular are quite quaint.
-I technically live in a nighborhood built around a lake, between two very differnet towns.
-Brattleboro, Vermont is very hippie-forrester with a large co-op grocery store, only local businesses, and an established circus school just outside of Main Street.
+My town in particular are quite quaint.
+I technically live in a nighborhood built around a lake, between two very different towns.
+Brattleboro, Vermont is very hippie-forester with a large co-op grocery store, only local businesses, and an established circus school just outside of Main Street.
 Here, you can see amazing art, shop funky boutiques, and get an excellent cup of black coffee at an underground coffee house.
 Bratt has the coolest antique store I’ve ever been to and is basically crawling with old hipsters.
 It’s cool.

 Keene on the other hand, is across state lines in New Hampshire and is very much like the college town of Fort Collins that I know and love.
 Centered around a university, it has a classic main-street and a few fun shops, but is surrounded by residential houses and chain stores like Target, Michael’s, and Starbucks.
 Due to it’s younger average age, I find that I’m doing most all my after-work activities in Keene, with some weekends in Brattleboro.
 It’s a great mix becasue I, again get the best of both worlds.
 I can prentend I’m an artsy hipster, but don’t have to give up on my Target runs.
 I call that a win!